 Weeds and flowers both grow in the soil and require water, sunlight, and proper nutrients in order to survive.
-Their seeds spread by birds, wildlife, and nature (eg. the wind) and attract insects like butterflies and bees.
-Animals, like deer, have a taste for weeds and flowers, and ingest them regularly.
+Their seeds spread by birds, wildlife, or nature (eg. the wind) and attract insects like butterflies and bees.
+Animals like deer have a taste for weeds and flowers and ingest them regularly.

 The differences between weeds and flowers mostly ‘stem’ from opinion.
-There are certain plants, like Queen Anne’s Lace and Black Eyed Susans, that are deemed weeds by some and flowers by others.
+There are certain plants like Queen Anne’s Lace and Black Eyed Susans which are deemed weeds by some and flowers by others.
 Weeds are seen as intrusive because they are unwanted in certain areas, like a garden or a flower bed.

 In other words, they are uninvited guests.
-They are vigorous competitors for light and water, and will compete with both flowers and other weeds for their survival needs.
+They are vigorous competitors for light and water and will compete with both flowers and other weeds for their survival needs.
 They are sturdy and able to survive in a multitude of environments.

-Weeds, like people are tricky to define.
-Their location – and the needs of the humans living around them – often determine whether these plants are going to be classified as friends or foes.
+Weeds like people are tricky to define.
+Their location and the needs of the humans living around them often determine whether these plants are going to be classified as friends or foes.
 A plant to one person might be called a weed, while to another person the same plant might be called a beautiful flower.